-which are decomposed as usual into gradient and curl modes
+which are decomposed as usual into gradient and curl modes,

-The presence of the phase $\chi$ is quite specific to CMB lensing applications, and is absent of the general purpose interpolation routines.
+The phase $\chi$ is quite specific to CMB lensing applications and is absent in the general-purpose interpolation routines.
 The relation between the adjoint and inverse is unchanged from the case of spin-0 fields.